Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/room-schedule.md

 # Classroom schedule

 All Institute sessions will be held in [David Lawrence Hall](https://www.tour.pitt.edu/tour/david-lawrence-hall) Room 120.
-You will need to tap or swipe your PUC (Panther Utility Card), which is the card you will be given for access to your lodging in Bouquet Gardens.
-We will meet Institute participants not staying in campus housing outside the main (Forbes Ave) entrance to David Lawrence Hall on the first day of the Institute and give you a PUC card so that you will be able to enter the classroom building.

 # Map from Bouquet Gardens to David Lawrence Hall